 Benefits of Aerobic Exercise for Brain Health

 The idea that exercise strengthens the mind is nothing new.
 An article published back in 1887 in The Boston Medical and Surgical Journal states that exercise "may be made to contribute to brain growth, and to the symmetrical development of the mental faculties."

 Fast forward 130 years and researchers still aren't exactly sure how these benefits work — but they're learning.
-Cynthia Green, PhD, president of Total Brain Health and assistant clinical professor in the department of psychiatry at Mount Sinai School of Medicine, says it's likely a combination of factors, including better blood flow to the brain and better management of risk factors such as hypertension and excess weight.
+Cynthia Green, PhD, president of Total Brain Health and assistant clinical professor in the department of psychiatry at Mount Sinai School of Medicine, says it's likely a combination of factors, including better blood flow to the brain and better management of risk factors like hypertension, excess weight, heart disease and high cholesterol.

 Here are a few other factors that science says make a big difference:

 1. May Reduce Brain Inflammation

 Widespread chronic inflammation in the body contributes to the development of diseases like arthritis, diabetes, heart disease and cancer.
-It also affects the brain and can lead to compromised cognitive function, mild cognitive impairment and Alzheimer's.
+It also affects the brain and can lead to compromised cognitive function, mild cognitive impairment and Alzheimer's disease.

 But aerobic exercise is a powerful tool for suppressing inflammation in the body.
-A March 2017 study published in Brain, Behavior, and Immunity found that just 20 minutes of moderate intensity aerobic exercise decreased markers of inflammation in 47 healthy volunteers.
+A March 2017 study in Brain, Behavior, and Immunity found that just 20 minutes of moderate-intensity aerobic exercise decreased markers of inflammation in 47 healthy volunteers.

-And when researchers of a September 2015 study published in Journal of Inflammation looked at the effects of aerobic exercise on sleep-deprived rats, they found that regular aerobic exercise decreased pro-inflammatory responses in the rats' hippocampal region — the area of the brain responsible for memory, learning and emotion.
+And when researchers of a September 2015 study in the Journal of Inflammation looked at the effects of aerobic exercise on sleep-deprived rats, they found that regular aerobic exercise decreased pro-inflammatory responses in the rats' hippocampal region — the area of the brain responsible for memory, learning and emotion.

 2. Can Boost Brain Function